 Mindfulness and meditation are buzzwords of the moment as it’s widely recognised that taking time-out from demanding lives is beneficial when it comes to looking after our mental health and well-being.

 For those seeking alternative ways of alleviating stress and anxiety, calming a busy mind and being present in the moment or for those simply looking for a new challenge – scuba diving is an unexpected option promoting a fit and healthy body and mind.
+I personally love scuba diving – it’s a fantastic hobby and when you’re in the water it is so peaceful and so much fun!

 According to PADI®, the world’s largest recreational diver training organisation, scuba diving has myriad benefits with many divers testifying to its healing power, while benefiting from exploring the ocean and interacting with marine life, experiencing new cultures and meeting like-minded people.